-If your business entity applies the credit method and has a remaining input VAT amount larger than output VAT, you can carry forward the remaining input amount to offset against output VAT in the following month or quarter.
+If your business entity applies the credit method and has a remaining input VAT amount larger than the output VAT, you can carry forward the remaining input amount to offset against output VAT in the following month or quarter.

-At this point, you’ve obtained basic understanding of VAT in Vietnam, as well as how to calculate VAT for your business.
+At this point, you’ve obtained a basic understanding of VAT in Vietnam, as well as how to calculate VAT for your business.

 We’ve summarized some key points below, so you can always keep track of your tax payments and compliance.

 - Generally, most types of goods and services used for production, trading, and consumption in Vietnam are VAT taxable, except for those that are defined as non-taxable products.